Fred Carter: College

-Carter was recruited by fellow Philadelphian, and College Basketball Hall of Fame Coach, Jim Phelan of Mount St. Mary's College (the "Mount"; now Mount St. Mary's University) in Emmitsburg, Maryland.
-Phelan was scouting a Philadelphia high school all-star game in which Carter participated and won Most Valuable Player.
+Carter was recruited by fellow Philadelphian, and College Basketball Hall of Fame coach, Jim Phelan of Mount St. Mary's College (the "Mount") (now Mount St. Mary's University) in Emmitsburg, Maryland.
+In one report, Phelan was scouting a Philadelphia high school all-star game in which Carter participated and was named most valuable player.
 Phelan decided to recruit Carter for the Mount.
-Carter later applied and was accepted to the school in 1965, but had a concern.
-The school had only integrated in the early 1960s, and on his drive to the rural campus with Phelan, Carter asked how many black students attended the Mount.
-Phelan told him to look in mirror (he would be the only one).
+It is also reported that Phelan was scouting John Baum at the Philadelphia playgrounds when he first saw Carter and began recruiting Carter at that time.
+Carter later applied and was accepted to Mount St. Mary's in 1965, but had a concern.
+The school had only integrated in the early 1960s.
+While driving with Phelan to the rural campus to begin school, Carter asked Phelan how many black students attended the Mount.
+Phelan told Carter to look in the car's rearview mirror, telling Carter he was going to be the Mount's only black student at that time.

 In fact, the school did not pose a serious problem for Carter.
 Fans at basketball games would chant "In Fred We Trust", and Phelan and his wife Dottie became Carter's surrogate parents on campus.
-But he faced obstacles when going to play teams in the American South.
-Among other things, during a tournament at Randoph-Macon College in Ashland, Virginia, he was punched twice while retrieving his warmups at halftime.
+But Carter faced obstacles when going to play teams in the Southern United States.
+Among other things, during a tournament at Randoph-Macon College in Ashland, Virginia, he was punched twice while retrieving his warmup clothes at halftime.
 At Hampden-Sydney College, also in Virginia, he was called "every name in the book".
 On another trip, a restaurant refused Carter service, and the whole team walked out with him.

+In the 1965–66 season, as a freshman, Carter had a 23.7 points per game average on a 21–6 Mount St. Mary's team; the highest scoring average for any college player in Maryland.
+The Mount was runner up in the Mason-Dixon Conference tournament that season.
+His 637 points that season set a school freshman scoring record.

+Mount St. Mary's won the Mason-Dixon Conference title in 1967, and competed in the NCAA College Division men's basketball tournament.
+Carter averaged 20.3 points per game for the Mount in 1966–67, heading into the tournament.
+Mount St. Mary's lost to the University of Akron in their opening tournament game, with Carter scoring 16 points; and then lost the consolation game to Baldwin-Wallace, with Carter scoring 18 points.

-The team's record during Carter's tenure was 81-27, with a Mason-Dixon Conference title.
-He scored 1,840 points, averaging 21.9 points and 11 rebounds a game.
-He was injured during part of his senior year after being poked in the eye.
+Despite injuries, Carter averaged 21.4 points per game as a junior (1967–68).
+He was elected a team co-captain his senior year (1968–69).
+Carter was first-team All-Mason-Dixon Conference three consecutive seasons (1965 to 1968).
+The team's record during Carter's tenure was 81–27.
+During his college career, Carter scored 1,840 points, averaging 21.9 points and 11 rebounds a game.
+He was injured during part of his senior year after being poked in the eye, and also reportedly suffering an ankle injury.